pnp/pnpjs/docs/authentication/msaljsclient.md

 ## Get a Token

-You can also use the client to get a token if you for some reason need a token for use outside the PnPjs libraries
+You can also use the client to get a token if you need a token for use outside the PnPjs libraries

 ```TypeScript
 import { MsalClient } from "@pnp/msaljsclient";